 Solar farms can be designed on parcels as small as one acre and as large as 100 acres or more.
-Due to land values they are usually located in rural areas.
+Due to land values, they are usually located in rural areas.
 Solar farms go through a rigorous planning procedure before being approved.
-During this process issues such as site sustainability, potential area impact, and relevant renewable energy targets are considered.
+During this process, issues such as site sustainability, potential area, and environmental impact, and relevant renewable energy targets are considered.

-Whether your particular parcel is suited for a solar Installation will depend upon the cost of development and the amount of power that can be generated.
-Factors that often determine cost and power output include:
+Whether your particular parcel is suited for solar installation will depend upon the cost of development and the amount of power that can be generated.
+Factors that may determine the cost and power output include:

 - Parcel size

 - The existence of wetlands, slope, soil conditions, or other issues that complicate the construction and design

 - Distance to power lines